Home Travel TipsLufthansa Business Class (Ultimate 2026 Guide)

 Lufthansa offers five seat types within Allegris.
 The Classic Seat is included free with your ticket and gives you the full benefits of the new cabin.
 If you want more privacy or space, you’ll pay extra.
 The Business Class Suite has sliding doors and costs around €400 to reserve.
 There are also Privacy Seats with higher walls, Extra Space Seats with more room, and paired seats for couples traveling together.

 You’ll find Allegris on some A350-900s flying from Munich and a few Boeing 787-9s from Frankfurt.
-The 747-8 fleet is scheduled for retrofits starting late 2025 or early 2026, though it’s happening in two phases.
-The lower deck gets new seats first, while the upper deck keeps old seats until 2027 or 2028.
+The 747-8 retrofit is now underway and happening in two phases.
+The lower deck gets Allegris business class first, while the upper deck keeps the old seats until 2027 or 2028, when it also picks up the new first class.

 The Old Business Class